The BEST cream fudge. Crisp on the outside with a soft and gooey center. My version of traditional Polish Krówki.

 I finally spent some time setting up my photography room this week.
 It’s not quite finished, but at least I got a start on it, right?
 I’m going to need some more shelving for props, and still need to put a table together (maybe today) but otherwise it’s almost ready to go, which is good because I seriously need to bake and shoot stuff this week.
 I’m running out of recipes in the backlog!
 Seriously glad I had the foresight to fill up all of September though – it’s made the move/transition a little bit easier.

 The recipe I have for you today was actually made back in July, and I’m really wishing I still had some to snack on right now.
-This Cream Fudge recipe is my homage to my very favourite Polish candy – Krówki.
+This Cream Fudge recipe is my homage to my very favorite Polish candy – Krówki.

 Polish people will know what I’m talking about, and perhaps if you have Polish friends you’ve had the pleasure of being exposed to these delicious fudgy, creamy, caramel-like pieces of heaven.